Semantic lexicon: Nouns

 Nouns are ordered into a taxonomy, structured into a hierarchy where the broadest and most encompassing noun is located at the top, such as "thing", with the nouns becoming more and more specific the further they are from the top.
 The very top noun in a semantic lexicon is called a unique beginner.
 The most specific nouns (those that do not have any subordinates), are terminal nodes.

 Semantic lexicons also distinguish between types, where a type of something has characteristics of a thing such as a Rhodesian Ridgeback being a type of dog, and instances, where something is an example of said thing, such as Dave Grohl is an instance of a musician.
 Instances are always terminal nodes because they are solitary and don’t have other words or ontological categories belonging to them.

 Semantic lexicons also address meronymy, which is a “part-to-whole” relationship, such as keys are part of a laptop.
 The necessary attributes that define a specific entry are also necessarily present in that entry’s hyponym.
 So, if a computer has keys, and a laptop is a type of computer, then a laptop must have keys.
 However, there are many instances where this distinction can become vague.
 A good example of this is the item chair.
 Most would define a chair as having legs and a seat (as in the part one sits on).
-However, there are some very “artistic” and “modern” chairs in overpriced boutiques that do not have legs at all.
+However, there are some artistic or modern chairs that do not have legs at all.
 Beanbags also do not have legs, but few would argue that they aren't chairs.
 Questions like this are the core questions that drive research and work in the fields of taxonomy and ontology.